Usama007/stock-market/README.md

 ## Usage

-1. **Before running the project, ensure you have obtained the necessary API token from [IEX Cloud](https://iexcloud.io/).
+1. **Before running the project, ensure you have obtained the necessary API token from [Market Data](https://www.marketdata.app/docs/api).
 This token should be stored in an environment variable named `VITE_TOKEN`.**

 2. **To run the project in development mode, execute the following command:**